CSBP-CPSE/MDS-Capstone/README.md

 # Data 599 - Capstone
-This repository is Capstone project of Open datasets of Buildings in collaboration with Statistics Canada.
+This repository is Capstone project of Open database of Buildings in collaboration with Statistics Canada.

 Our presentation slides is on https://www.dropbox.com/sh/6sxkhbjhwc1mhof/AAB_n2t7CYAO8_rKuaamnXXia?dl=0